Anglo-Cherokee War: Treaties

-In November 1761, the Cherokee signed the Treaty of Long-Island-on-the-Holston with the Colony of Virginia.
-They made peace with South Carolina the following year in the Treaty of Charlestown.
+In November 1761, the Cherokee signed the Treaty of Long Island on the Holston with the Colony of Virginia.
+They made peace with South Carolina in December with the Treaty of Charlestown.
 During the Timberlake Expedition, Lt.
 Henry Timberlake, Sgt.
 Thomas Sumter, John McCormack (who served as their interpreter), and an unknown servant traveled into the Overhill settlements area to deliver a copy of the treaty with Virginia to the Cherokee.
 Timberlake's diary and map of his journey (see above), were published in 1765.
 His diary contained what historians assessed was an accurate description of Cherokee culture.

-Pro-French leader, Standing Turkey, was deposed and replaced as "First Beloved Man" with the pro-British Attakullakulla.
+Pro-French leader Standing Turkey was deposed and replaced as "First Beloved Man" with the pro-British Attakullakulla.
 John Stuart became British Superintendent of Indian Affairs for the Southern District, based out of Charlestown, South Carolina, and was the main liaison between the Cherokee and the British government.
 His first deputy, Alexander Cameron, lived among the Cherokee, first at Keowee, then at Toqua on the Little Tennessee River, while his second deputy, John McDonald, resided a hundred miles to the southwest on the west side of Chickamauga Creek where it was crossed by the Great Indian Warpath.

-During the war, a number of Cherokee towns had been destroyed under General Grant and were never reoccupied.
+During the war, many Cherokee towns had been destroyed under General Grant and were never reoccupied.
 The most notable of these was Kituwa, the inhabitants of which migrated west, taking up residence at Great Island Town (on the Little Tennessee), living among the Overhill Cherokee.
-As a result of the war, Cherokee warrior strength estimated at 2,590 before the war in 1755 was now reduced by battle, smallpox and starvation to 2,300.
+As a result of the war, Cherokee warrior strength estimated at 2,590 before the war in 1755 was reduced by battle, smallpox and starvation to 2,300.

 Aftermath

 In the aftermath of the war, French Louisiana east of the Mississippi went to the British, along with Canada, while Louisiana west of the Mississippi went to Spain; in return, Spanish Florida went to Britain, which divided it into East Florida and West Florida.

 After the signing of the treaties and the conclusion of the Timberlake Expedition, Henry Timberlake visited London with three Cherokee leaders: Ostenaco, Standing Turkey, and Wood Pigeon (Ata-wayi).
 The Cherokee guests visited the Tower of London, met the playwright Oliver Goldsmith, drew massive crowds, and had an audience with King George III.
-On the voyage to England, their interpreter, William Shorey, died.
+On the voyage to England, their interpreter William Shorey died.
 This made communication nearly impossible.

 Hearing of the Cherokees' warm welcome in London, South Carolinians viewed their reception as a sign of imperial favoritism at the colonists' expense, especially in view of the Royal Proclamation of 1763 (which prohibited settlement west of the Appalachian Mountains), and was a foundation of one of the major irritants for the colonials leading up to the American Revolution.